 Aerial fiber optic cable deployments are cheaper compared to the duct and direct buried deployments.
 A study conducted by the FTTH Council Europe reveals the fact that around 68 percent of the total FTTH deployment cost comes from the civil works.
-Civil work cost can be significantly reduced by choosing aerial deployments.
+Civil work costs can be significantly reduced by choosing aerial deployments.
 The cost can be further reduced by choosing to install on the existing pole infrastructures.
-By opting aerial deployment, TACTV hopes to save from deployment cost.
+By opting for aerial deployment, TACTV hopes to save from deployment costs.

-The scope of consultant includes studying route maps of the transmission lines, sub-stations and creating route plan for connecting city aggregation PoP and distribution POPs.
+The scope of the consultant includes studying route maps of the transmission lines, sub-stations, and creating a route plan for connecting city aggregation PoP and distribution POPs.

 Tantransco, which is a subsidiary of TNEB (Tamilnadu Electricity Board) Ltd has nearly 30,000 km of extra high tension lines (EHT) under its jurisdiction.
 It has also laid about 2,000 km of optical fiber cable on EHT transmission towers and the work is in various stages of completion for about another 2,000 km.
-Tangedco, a generation and distribution company, has 588,000 km of low tension lines.
+Tangedco, a generation, and distribution company have 588,000 km of low tension lines.

 TACTV plans to build an all-fiber optic network by utilizing the spare fibers available from Tantransco and laying fresh fiber optic cables on EHT lines.
 The service provider plan to cover the last-mile by installing fiber optic cables overhead on low tension lines or underground to reach the designated PoPs.